Lookup Guide

 How do I find my own EIN if I lost it?

-Check your original IRS confirmation letter (CP 575), previously filed tax returns, bank account opening documents, or any IRS correspondence.
-If you cannot find it in your records, call the IRS Business and Specialty Tax Line at (800) 829-4933.
-The IRS will verify your identity and provide your EIN over the phone.
+Check your IRS confirmation letter (CP 575), prior tax returns, bank account opening documents, or any IRS correspondence.
+If you cannot find it, call the IRS Business and Specialty Tax Line at (800) 829-4933, Monday to Friday, 7 AM to 7 PM local time.
+The IRS verifies your identity and reads your EIN over the phone.
+The call is free.

 Is the IRS Tax Exempt Organization Search really free?

-Yes, completely free.
-The IRS Tax Exempt Organization Search at apps.irs.gov/app/eos is a public database maintained by the IRS.
-It contains EINs, filing status, and Form 990 data for all tax-exempt organizations including nonprofits, charities, and religious organizations.
-No registration or payment is required to search.
+Yes.
+The IRS Tax Exempt Organization Search at apps.irs.gov/app/eos is a free public database maintained by the IRS.
+It lists EINs, filing status, and Form 990 data for tax-exempt organizations including nonprofits, charities, and churches.
+No registration, account, or payment is required.
+You can also download the full dataset as a CSV file for bulk research.

 Can I find an EIN on SEC EDGAR?

 Yes, but only for companies that file with the Securities and Exchange Commission.
-This includes publicly traded companies and certain private companies that have issued public securities.
-Search at sec.gov/cgi-bin/browse-edgar and the company's CIK page will display its EIN (listed as IRS Number).
+This covers publicly traded companies and some private firms that issued public securities.
+Search at sec.gov, open the company's CIK page, and the EIN appears as the IRS Number.
+The EIN also sits on the cover page of 10-K and 10-Q filings.
+This method is free and instant.

 Do state business registries show EIN numbers?

 Some states display EINs in their online business registries, but most do not.
-States like California, New York, and Texas do not publish EINs.
-You are more likely to find state tax identification numbers rather than federal EINs.
-Check your specific state's Secretary of State website to see what information they make public.
+States including California, New York, and Texas do not publish federal EINs.
+You usually find a state tax ID instead.
+Check the specific Secretary of State website where the business is registered to confirm what records are public.
+Even without the EIN, registries show the registered agent and officers.

 Can I call the IRS to look up another company's EIN?